worthingtonse/client-prompts/CONTEXT/commands.md

 3 | Administration | Services that add or subtrack tokens from the raida.
 4 | Key Exchange | Service that exchange cryptographic keys with other machines 5 | Banking | Services that store money for people
-6 | Chat | Services that send commands through the raida 7 | Blockchain | Services that allow people to make changes to the raida blockchain 8 | Locker Services | Services that place and retrieve tokens from "RAIDA Lockers."
+6 | Messaging | QMail, QTXT, QChat, QCalendar, QTasks, etc 7 | Blockchain | Services that allow people to make changes to the raida blockchain 8 | Locker Services | Services that place and retrieve tokens from "RAIDA Lockers."
 9 | Money Changing | Breaks 100s into 10s or joins 10s to make 100s.
 Works with all monetary denominations.